 The first public Japanese garden in the U.S., this rustic stroll-garden was constructed by Japanese immigrant and landscape designer Makoto Hagiwara.
-It originated as part of the 1894 World's Fair, but upon closing, Hagiwara asked park superintendent John McLaren if the exhibit could become a permanent addition to Golden Gate Park as a gift to the city.
-Hagiwara funded the garden construction himself, going to great lengths to procure plants, art, and exotic plant species from Japan.
+It originated as part of the 1894 California Midwinter International Exposition, but upon the exposition's closing, Hagiwara asked park superintendent John McLaren if the exhibit could become a permanent addition to Golden Gate Park as a gift to the city.
+Hagiwara funded the garden construction himself, going to great lengths to procure art, and exotic plant species from Japan.
 He was caretaker from 1895 until his death in 1925, expanding the garden to five acres.

 The Hagiwara family lived in and maintained the garden until 1942, when they were forced into internment camps for the duration of World War II.